1701/d/docs/cmp/index.md

 Authentication with the server-based APIs is done as follows.

 - The user-specific read/write access is secured via respective access tokens (authorization).
-- Generic Data Export using Basic Authentication
+- Generic Data Export uses basic authentication

 ## User authentication when using APIs